Kshitij013/Exposition-Assignment/README.md

 </p>

 This is an example of how your Area Chart might look when rendered in the app.
 The area chart visually represents the comparison between two data sets (product1 and product2), and it responds interactively when you hover over the chart.
+The radar chart could be used if user desires different form of data representation.

 ### Use Cases

 Recharts is perfect for a variety of applications, including:

-- **Business Dashboards**: Visualize business metrics like sales, revenue, and customer engagement using area charts, bar charts, and line charts.
+- **Business Dashboards**: Visualize business metrics like sales, revenue, and customer engagement using area charts, bar charts, pie charts, radar plots, scatter plots and line charts.
 - **Data Visualization**: Recharts is ideal for displaying large datasets and trends over time, making it a great choice for analytics and reporting tools.
-- **Real-Time Data**: Recharts can be used to visualize live data streams in real time, ideal for monitoring systems or data pipelines.
+- **Real-Time Data**: Recharts can be used to visualize live data streams in real time, ideal for monitoring systems.
-- **Financial Applications**: Create financial charts to display stock prices, financial performance, and other key business indicators.
+- **Financial Applications**: Create financial charts to display stock prices, financial performance, and other business indicators.
-- **Comparative Analysis**: Show comparative data in stacked charts or side-by-side charts to help users quickly assess differences in data points.
+- **Academic Analysis**: Recharts can be used to compare the academic performance of students without having to sieve through the data on excel sheets.

 ### Conclusion